patrickdowling/stm32x/README.md

 - In general it seems useful to use the ST `STM32CubeF0` et al. repositories...
 - ...the but there is that the model #defines have changed so mixing newer ST with StdPeriphLib seems dangerous.

+## Notes to self
+- Paths generally without the trailing `/`.
+This is perhaps arbitrary but after mixing & matching that's how it landed.

 ## Stuff
 - Obviously inspired by [stmlib](https://github.com/pichenettes/stmlib)!